 In the case of Dr. Black, Bernie Casey stars as the titular (Titular.
 Tee-hee.) character — not Dr. Black, but rather, the only slightly less subtly named Dr. Pride.
 He’s a well-to-do doc catering to Los Angeles’s troubled Watts neighborhood, and in an early scene he’s taken to task by sexy local prostitute Linda (Marie O’Henry), who calls him a sellout for acting too “white”.
 He doesn’t help his defense later when he tests an experimental cell regeneration serum on himself and turns into a white-skinned, light-eyed (think Omega Man), hooker-murdering lunatic.
 Despite his spooky, ashen look and sizable afro, the people who encounter honky Hyde strangely see him as just some white dude and not a mutant or even a black guy with a skin-altering disease like vitiligo or albino chicken pox.

-I suppose one could read into the moral of the story that you should “keep it real” or, on a more ominous level, that white people like to kill hookers, but I’d guess that the filmmakers were using the skin color plot more as an ironic twist on the whole Jekyll/Hyde thing, an indication of the race consciousness of the time.
+Is the moral of the story that you should “keep it real” or, on a more ominous level, that white people like to kill hookers?
+Or maybe the filmmakers were just using the skin color plot as an ironic twist on the whole Jekyll/Hyde thing — an indication of the race consciousness of the time — but it’s hard not to read something deeper in the “white man ravaging a poor black neighborhood” angle.
 All in all, Dr. Black, Mr. Hyde isn’t as scary or atmospheric as Blacula, but frankly it doesn’t try to be.
-It’s still very watchable, though, thanks to Casey’s performance — particularly the end, which finds him scaling the Watts Towers in an (intentional?) homage to King Kong.
+It’s a more socially conscious film that’s still very watchable, thanks largely to Casey’s performance — particularly the end, which finds him scaling the Watts Towers in an (intentional?) homage to King Kong.